travelgateX/documentation-site/content/insights-x/datasets/dataset-tooling.md

 On this page you'll find  what free tools can you use to analyze our datasets.

 # Template reportings

-If you don't use an own reporting tool as Tableau or PowerBI, the easiest way to interact with Insights-X datasets is via our free [Google Data Studio Templates](https://datastudio.google.com/u/0/navigation/reporting).
+If you don't have your own reporting tool as Tableau or PowerBI, the easiest way to interact with Insights-X datasets is via our free [Google Data Studio Templates](https://datastudio.google.com/u/0/navigation/reporting).

-Every Insights-X Dataset has a free template to explore it:
+We offer free GDS templates to explore our Datasets.

 | Dataset          | Version          | GDS Template  |
 | -------------    |:----------------:| -----------:  |